greenm01/ec4x/docs/ec4x_specs.md

 ### 2\.4.3 Raiders

 The Raider is the most advanced ship in the arsenal, outfitted with cloaking technology.
-They are expensive but have the firepower of a Battleship and shielding of a Cruiser.
+They are expensive but have the firepower of Battle Cruiser.

 Fleets containing Raiders are fully cloaked, and roll for a chance to go undetected when encountering opposing forces on the Stealth Table below.

+Crippled Raiders lose their cloaking ability until repaired.

 **Stealth Table**